 *Human rights activist, filmmaker and author Amir Soltani in conversation with The Impermanence Platform, Impermanence Platform Youtube Channel, July 2020

-****Adonis, 'Sufism and Surrealism", Introduction, page 26.
+**Adonis, Sufism and Surrealism, Introduction, page 26.

 Exploration of the relationship between art and propaganda, between the artist and the change-maker.

 What is art and how does it distinguish itself from propaganda?
 What is the relationship between the artist and the change-maker or activist?
 How would I notice the difference?

 ‘Sanctionwear’, 2019, is an installation of three dresses that I made out of two of Trump’s executive orders: the Re-imposition of Economic Sanctions against Iran and the Muslim Ban.
 The installation also includes the UN Convention on essential Medicine, and three Iranian historical and mythical figures that deeply shaped both Iranian and Western cultures: Mithra, Avicenna, and Omar Khayyam.

 It is a cry to bring attention to the impact of laws, orders, and politics on the Iranian population, the land, the culture, the common roots.